godotengine/godot-docs/tutorials/viewports/viewports.rst

 Introduction
 ------------

-Godot has a small but very useful feature called viewports.
+Godot has a small but useful feature called viewports.
 Viewports are, as the name implies, rectangles where the world is drawn.
 They have three main uses, but can flexibly adapted to a lot more.
 All this is done via the :ref:`Viewport <class_Viewport>` node.